-high

-Checking this will trigger recording while the digital input is high.
-The technical name for this event is line trigger.

-low

-Checking this will trigger recording while the digital input is low.
-The technical name for this event is line trigger.

-rising

-Checking this will trigger recording while the digital input is changing from low to high.
-The technical name for this event is edge trigger.
+- high Checking this will trigger recording while the digital input is high. - low Checking this will trigger recording while the digital input is low. - rising Checking this will trigger recording while the digital input is changing from low to high. - falling Checking this will trigger recordingwhile the digital input is changing from high to low.

-falling

-Checking this will trigger recording while the digital input is changing from high to low.
-The technical name for this event is edge trigger.